onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 #### Create the field

 The first step is to create a Field object attached to the Coupling object associated to the coupling between `code 1` and `code 2`.
 The numerical method of both solvers use vertex centered fields (DOF_LOCATION_NODE).
 For `code 1` we tell that this `super fancy field` will be send (FIELD_EXCH_SEND) and that `code 2` will receive it (FIELD_EXCH_RECV).
-In this simple coupling the `super fancy field` that will be send has only one component which is the x coordinate of the mesh coordinates.
+In this basic coupling the `super fancy field` that will be send has only one component which is the x coordinate of the mesh coordinates.
 For each field we tell that we want to visualize it in the Ensight ASCII output (STATUS_ON).

 ```{code-cell}
 %%code_block -p exercise_1 -i 10